carsonmw3/wavelet-compression/README.md

   - Note: `minfile` and `maxfile` should be the full name of the directory, including non-digit characters.
 The code will automatically look for analagous directories with names containing numbers that fall between `minfile` and `maxfile`, and indicate which files will be compressed.
 For example, if `minfile="plt07400"` and `maxfile="plt07800"`, any directory with a similarly formatted name ending with a number between 7400 and 7800 will be compressed.
 - `minlevel`, the lowest (inclusive) refinement level being compressed
 - `maxlevel`, the highest (inclusive) refinement level being compressed
-- `components` to be compressed, in the format `"{component_name} {component_name} ..."`; look in AMReX Header files to determine the name of components, as input must match names in Header files exactly.
+- `components` to be compressed, in the format `"{component_name} {component_name} ..."`; look in AMReX Header files (e.g. `plt07400/Header`) to determine the name of components, as input must match names in Header files exactly.
 Also, components must be listed in the same order they appear in the Header file.
 - `keep`, the percentage used to calculate the threshold for keeping wavelet coefficients.
 Higher values lead to less compression but higher accuracy/lower loss.
 To start, try keep=0.99, 0.999, 0.9999 in `-estimate` mode.
 - `compressedDir`, the directory where the compressed data will be written